krobelus/rate-experiments/README.md

 [@RebolaCruz2018] until the conflict clause is found, and a backward pass that actually checks each clause introduction.

-Doing this, a proof checker computes an unsatisfiable core, consisting of all checked lemmas plus the clauses in the original formula that were used to derive a conflict and thus make an inference at any point.
+An unsatisfiable core is an subset of an unsatisfiable formula.
+By checking only lemmas that are used to derive some conflict, a proof checker computes an unsatisfiable core, consisting of those lemmas plus the clauses in the original formula that were used to derive some conflict.

 Core-first Unit Propagation
 ---------------------------